intel-analytics/ipex-llm/docs/mddocs/Quickstart/vLLM_quickstart.md

 IPEX-LLM's support for `vLLM` now is available for only Linux system.

-Visit [Install IPEX-LLM on Linux with Intel GPU](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html) and follow the instructions in section [Install Prerequisites](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html#install-prerequisites) to isntall prerequisites that are needed for running code on Intel GPUs.
+Visit [Install IPEX-LLM on Linux with Intel GPU](./install_linux_gpu.md) and follow the instructions in section [Install Prerequisites](./install_linux_gpu.md#install-prerequisites) to isntall prerequisites that are needed for running code on Intel GPUs.

-Then,follow instructions in section [Install ipex-llm](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html#install-ipex-llm) to install `ipex-llm[xpu]` and setup the recommended runtime configurations.
+Then, follow instructions in section [Install ipex-llm](./install_linux_gpu.md#install-ipex-llm) to install `ipex-llm[xpu]` and setup the recommended runtime configurations.

 **After the installation, you should have created a conda environment, named `ipex-vllm` for instance, for running `vLLM` commands with IPEX-LLM.**